BITNULLS/storybook/backend/README.md

 ### List Bucket Contents

  To check the contents of the bucket, the function `list_bucket_files` is used.
+It is located in `edu_storybook/bucket.py`.

  - The function takes no parameters and returns a list containing the names of the objects in the bucket.
  - If the bucket is empty, it will return `None`